jakeberv/bifrost/README.md

 - Provides a multivariate phylogenetic GLS (mvPGLS)-like framework in which hidden branch-specific rate regimes are inferred and incorporated when estimating predictor effects.
 - Candidate shift nodes are determined by a minimum clade size specified by the user.
 - Greedy [step-wise heuristic search](https://nph.onlinelibrary.wiley.com/doi/10.1111/nph.19099) using GIC/BIC ΔIC thresholds; optional IC-weight support for inferred shifts.
-- Output includes estimated VCV per regime, shift weights, and SIMMAP-style mappings for downstream visualization.
+- Output includes estimated VCV per regime, shift weights, and SIMMAP-style mappings for downstream visualization and analysis.
 - Parallelization via `future` / `future.apply`.

 ---